 What Links the North Sea to Sunny Spain?

-Living in Suffolk, I have access to some wonderful beaches.
+Living in the east of England, I have access to some wonderful beaches.
 Now, they’re not to everyone’s liking I grant you because most are exclusively pebbles – think Aldeburgh (a place close to my heart, but that’s a story for another day).

 Great, I hear you say.
 But what has all this got to do with Roasted Red Pepper Tart, a dish originating in sunny Spain?
 Well, quite a lot as it happens…

 As an aside, the mere mention of sunny Spain and I am transported back to the 1970s, with ‘Y Viva Espana’ playing on almost every radio station, ad nauseam.